AMSA

 - Group can read, write, execute

-- Others have no access
+- Others have no permisions

 - Create personal files

-- Create a file in
+- Create three new files in

-- Set permissions so only the owner can read, write, execute
+profesfor all three files. - Set permissions so only the owner can read, write, execute

-- Group and others have no access
+- Group and others have no permisions

 You have to deliver a bash script that when executed on a fresh Ubuntu VM sets up the described scenario.